gitter-badger/cli-12/README.md

 ## Configuration
 First, log in your account and create an `AuthAccess` object to query Sidemash Cloud with API.
 On creation, you will have a token and a privateKey : Use them to initialize your cli client.
 ### 1 With cli args
 It is possible to pass auth access credentials as an argument of all commands.
-If set the arguments will override any argument passed by any other methods described bellow.
+If set the auth arguments will override env argument and config file argument described bellow.
 ```bash
 sdm stream-square get 1234 --auth-token 1234 --auth-private-key 1234
 ```